SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Private Heavy Hitters in TF-Federated

 \para{Algorithm for DP Heavy Hitters.} TEE-based solutions for PHH~\cite{eichner2024confidential,tfblogpost,srinivas2024federated} apply a textbook DP algorithm inside a TEE~\cite{salilbook} (the so-called stability-based histograms or noise-and-threshold), and rely on the TEE to safeguard inputs and keep sampled DP noise confidential.
 In particular, the TensorFlow-Federated implementation~\cite{fedTFphh, tfblogpost} closely follows the textbook DP mechanism for large domain histograms.
 Figure~\ref{fig:vanilla-phh} shows a basic C++ reference implementation, for illustrative purposes.

-\para{Case Study: Counting Common URLs.} A typical application of PHH is in browser telemetry~\cite{poplar, mastic}.
-For example, clients report which URLs crashed their browser, and under which circumstances (see Network Error Logging~\cite{network-error-logging}).
+\para{Case Study: Counting Common URLs.} A typical application of PHH is in browser telemetry~\cite{poplar, mastic}, where clients report URLs that crashed their browser and the related context (see Network Error Logging~\cite{network-error-logging}).
 In the rest of this section, for illustrative purposes, we consider a DP algorithm that attempts to identify frequent URLs submitted by devices.
 The goal of the attacker is to extract additional information (beyond the result histogram) about the URLs submitted by individual devices, as formalized in Definitions~\ref{def:dist-game} and~\ref{def:finger-game}.
+This attack model also incorporates Sybil attacks (\Cref{sec:threat_model}).